helix-editor/helix/book/src/usage/splits.md

 A split can be transposed with `Ctrl`-`w` + `t`.
 This will turn a vertical split into a horizontal split, and vice-versa.

-A window's position can also be swapped with its neighbours by using `Ctrl`-`w` + `h`, `j`, `k`, or `l`.
+A window's position can also be swapped with its neighbors by using `Ctrl`-`w` + `h`, `j`, `k`, or `l`.
 This will switch it with its left, bottom, top or right neighbor respectively.